IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

 Property | Description
 --- | ---
-applicationPropFiles | Comma separated list of additional application property files to load.
+runzTests | Boolean value to specify if zUnit tests should be run.
+Defaults to `false`, to enable zUnit Tests, set value to `true`. applicationPropFiles | Comma separated list of additional application property files to load.
 Supports both absolute and relative file paths.
 Relative paths assumed to be relative to ${workspace}/${application}/application-conf/. applicationSrcDirs | Comma separated list of all source directories included in application build.
 Each directory is assumed to be a local Git repository clone.
 Supports both absolute and relative paths though for maximum reuse of collected dependency data relative paths should be used.
 Relative paths assumed to be relative to ${workspace}. buildOrder | Comma separated list of the build script processing order. mainBuildBranch | The main build branch of the main application repository.
-Used for cloning collections for topic branch builds instead of rescanning the entire application. excludeFileList | Files to exclude when scanning or running full build. impactResolutionRules | Comma separated list of resolution rule properties used for impact builds.
+Used for cloning collections for topic branch builds instead of rescanning the entire application. excludeFileList | Files to exclude when scanning or running full build. skipImpactCalcuationList | Files for which the impact analysis should be skipped in impact build jobCard | JOBCARD for JCL execs impactResolutionRules | Comma separated list of resolution rule properties used for impact builds.
 Sample resolution rule properties (in JSON format) are included below.

 ### file.properties